pi-46-tropical-fox/fancy-todo/Server/api_doc.md

 ### POST /register

 > Create new user
+Desc:
+  - name, email, and password can not be empty
-Desc: - email must be unique
+  - name and email must be unique
+  - email must use email format
+  - password min 6 characters

 _Request Header_
 ```